ApplicationCraft/applicationcraft.com/source/blog/articles/2012/12/oauth-support.html.markdown

 ##Calling oAuth secured APIs
 Things get much more interesting when you want to access APIs from services such as Twitter, Facebook and Dropbox.
 Using our oAuth support, you can access the full functionality of those services in a way that is remarkably easy.

-This bit is simplified code shows the code for sending a Tweet via Twitter.
+This short example shows the code for sending a Tweet via Twitter.
 It is actually made up of two parts - the code running on the client ...

 	function handler_btnTweet_onClick(mouseev){
 		app.callSSJ('sendTweet', function(error,data){